Cancelling your Appointment

 If you cannot attend an appointment for any reason please inform us as soon as possible, this reduces the wait for appointments for everyone.
 All appointments can be cancelled online (if registered), whether booked online or not.

 We send SMS (text message) and email appointment reminders where possible - please ensure we have your correct mobile number and/or email details.
 If you would like to opt out of text message reminders, please contact us.
+Please do not rely solely on these electronic reminders as service delivery is not guaranteed.

 We are working together with other local practices to offer registered patients appointments in the early mornings (before 08.00), weekday evenings (after 18.30) and at the weekends (Saturday/Sunday).